intel-analytics/ipex-llm/docker/llm/finetune/lora/README.md

 Follow [here](https://github.com/intel-analytics/BigDL/tree/main/docker/llm/finetune/lora/docker#prepare-bigdl-image-for-lora-finetuning) to prepare BigDL Lora Finetuning image in your cluster.

 As finetuning is from a base model, first download [Llama 7b hf model from the public download site of Hugging Face](https://huggingface.co/decapoda-research/llama-7b-hf/tree/main).
 Then, download [cleaned alpaca data](https://raw.githubusercontent.com/tloen/alpaca-lora/main/alpaca_data_cleaned_archive.json), which contains all kinds of general knowledge and has already been cleaned.
 Next, move the downloaded files to a shared directory on your NFS server.
+In addition, make an empty directory under the same destination to save the finetuned model output later.

 ### 3. Deploy through Helm Chart

 You are allowed to edit and experiment with different parameters in `./kubernetes/values.yaml` to improve finetuning performance and accuracy.
 For example, you can adjust `trainerNum` and `cpuPerPod` according to node and CPU core numbers in your cluster to make full use of these resources, and different `microBatchSize` result in different training speed and loss (here note that `microBatchSize`×`trainerNum` should not more than 128, as it is the batch size).

+**Note: ``dataSubPath`, `modelSubPath` and `outputPath` need to have the same names as files under the NFS directory in step 2. **

 After preparing parameters in `./kubernetes/values.yaml`, submit the job as beflow: